ibm-cloud-docs/Registry/registry_security_enforce.md

 ### Kube-system policy
 {: #kube-system}

 By default, a namespace-wide policy is installed for the `kube-system` namespace.
-This policy allows all images from any container registry to be deployed into the `kube-system` without enforcement, but you can change this part of the policy in the `.yaml` file.
-The default policy also includes certain repositories that you must leave in the `.yaml` file so that your cluster is configured correctly.
+This policy allows all images from any container registry to be deployed into the `kube-system` without enforcement, but you can change this part of the policy.
+The default policy also includes certain repositories that you must leave in place so that your cluster is configured correctly.
 {:shortdesc}

 **Default `kube-system` policy `.yaml` file**: